TheLycorisRadiata/game_unity_treasureventure/README.md

 - Containers have a list of possible loots with an appearance rate handled by a RNG.
 - Loots can be collectibles, potions and gear.
 - Collectibles are coins ("coin value" of 5), gems ("coin value" of 15), and special collectibles such as a crown and a golden goblet (think of the original Tomb Raider trilogy with extra treasures we could collect in a level).
-- GUI with icons to display lives, coins, and remaining potions.
+- HUD with icons to display lives, coins, and remaining potions.
 - Reaching the end of the level marks its end, there is no collection requirement.
 - When a level ends, a shop opens and allows us to trade our coins for bonuses (regen life, extra life, magical shields, maps, skills such as ladder climbing, or items such as rope or guns).
 - Main menu and in-game menu: volume settings, key binding.
 Of course, save those settings so the player doesn't have to set them every time the game is opened.